Perpendicularly magnetized Tb/Co multilayers featuring tilted uniaxial anisotropy: Experiments and modeling: Magnetic Characterization

 In the previous subsections we presented and discussed magnetization measurements for different Tb thicknesses as a function of temperature and magnetic field for different orientations.
 By comparing the IP and OOP measurements we note that the magnetization reversal process is driven by domain nucleation and domain wall propagation.
 However, at the time scale of the measurement of the hysteresis loop, the sharp square shape of the OOP loop not only indicates we have dominant uniaxial anisotropy pointing close to the $\hat z$ axis, but also suggests that the reversal of the magnetization is abrupt and behaves as a single magnetic entity.
 Furthermore, due to the non-negligible value observed for \ms~at room temperature (see Fig. \ref{fig:MdHAllSamples} b)), the shape anisotropy can not be neglected.
 Moreover, there is no reason to suspect that cubic or another non-uniaxial anisotropy might be present, mainly because the samples are non-crystalline, but also because the measured hysteresis loops do not have the correct symmetry to fit such anisotropies.

 In this scenario, one of the unexpected characteristics of the measurements is the presence of hysteresis in the IP field measurements.
 This feature, observed for different angles within the interval $\phi_{H} \in[0^{\circ}, 180^{\circ}]$, cannot be explained if PMA and shape anisotropy were uniaxial and collinear or orthogonal.
-However, even if the thickness of Tb layers can be considered constant for the measured samples, the wedge-shaped growth of the Tb layers could induce an additional anisotropy or slightly modify the PMA axis.
+However, even if the Tb layer thickness can be considered constant across the measured samples, the off-axis growth required to induce the wedge-shaped Tb layers is the only ingredient that breaks the azimuthal symmetry and could therefore be at the origin of this effect.
+It is well established that placing the substrate in an off-axis configuration affects film growth differently compared to the on-axis geometry.
+Some of the most relevant differences are related to the irradiation received by the substrate and to the surface mobility of the adatoms, which can in turn have direct consequences for the microstructure and magnetic properties of the multilayer.
+In particular, a reduced generation of point defects and lower damage-induced roughness are expected.
+In addition, this symmetry breaking may lead to the development of anisotropic residual stresses, which could be responsible for the observed magnetic anisotropy \cite{EshoAIP1976,JohnsonRPP1996,BubendorffEPL2006,Alfonso2012}.

 Thus, taking into account all these considerations, we developed a simplified model to reproduce the experimental results.
 In this case, we assumed that the magnetic behavior of the system can be described as a single macrospin ($\overrightarrow{M} = M_s \hat{m}$) and consequently, it will have only 2 degrees of freedom to define the orientation of the magnetization vector, i.e. $\theta_{m}$ and $\phi_{m}$.
 Also, due to the sample dimensions, to compute the demagnetizing factor we assume the shape of the sample as an infinite plane.
 Under the above assumptions, the magnetic energy density of the system can be written as: